srpablino/FP-PSP-SERVER/docs/AWS_LAMBDA.md

 **Query URL Parameters**

-Can be any of the indicators the indicators proprties for that survey.
+Can be any of the indicators properties names for that survey.
+This can vary for each survey.

 The indicators properties values can be any of the following: